debatetips

 some, few/little/lot/couple/handful, many, most, minor/major, part, portion, hardly any, almost all, the vast majority, small fraction, large fraction, paltry/piddling/smattering, moderate, a bit/quite a bit, more or less, scarce, common/frequent/rare, seldom/often, significant/insignificant … plus hundreds of similar words.

-If I argue all or none in any debate, it takes only a single counter example to refute my argument.
+If I argue all or none in any debate, it takes only a single counter-example to refute my argument.
 But if I say some, that is more difficult to refute.

 Here’s the rub.
 When I speak, many means more than a few.
-When you speak, many are more than few.
+When you speak, many are more than a few.
 But there is no guarantee that my many is more than your few.
-That is hard to keep in mind in a multiple-party conversation where each person has his/her own private calibration.
+That is hard to keep in mind in a multiple-party conversation where each person has his/her private calibration.
 I think it is the cause of frequent misunderstandings.

 With multiple speakers there is no precise definition of what SoS words mean.
 Not absolutely.
 Not relatively.